marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/Hip-With-The-Youth.md

 ![](../images/hip-with-the-youth-part-3.png)

 I navigated across the Instagram page, but couldn't find a flag.
-So I then clicked the Threads link:
+So, I then clicked the Threads link:

 ![](../images/hip-with-the-youth-part-4.png)